Best Helmets for Kids in 2019 – With Buying Guide & Comparisons

 After making such a long list about all the different types of tricks you can do with a scooter, I feel somewhat obligated to make a recommendation about great helmets.
 Let’s face it; although scooters are fun, they can also be dangerous as well if you are not taking the proper precautions.

-3 Best Helmets for Kids
+3 Best Helmets for Kids in 2019

 1. Razor V-17 Child Multi-sport Helmet - This helmet has the perfect blend of comfort and safety

 A helmet is absolutely essential for riding a scooter, especially if your kid plans on doing any tricks.
 The V17 youth helmet is built tough, so it will both be safe and it will last a long time as well.
 It comes with a thick outer shell as well as ergonomically designed padding and a rubberized coating.
 This helmet has the perfect blend of comfort and safety.
 As if that wasn’t enough, the helmet comes with 17 different air vents to keep your head cool.
 This is a great addition for a helmet because personally my biggest complaint with helmets is that they make my head too hot.
 This is not a problem with the razor youth helmet.
 Your kid’s head will stay nice and cool while they ride around the neighborhood.

 It is Suitable for Not Only Scooters, But for Bikes and Skates

 In terms of specifications, the helmet is designed for kids ages 8-14 and it can fit head sizes between 21.5 and 23 inches.
 This is good to know, especially if you have a larger than average head like myself.
 This helmet meets all of the CPSC standards for kids over the ages of 5 years old.
 It is suitable for not only scooters, but for bikes and skates as well so it is a one-stop shop for your kid’s safety.
 This helmet is great.